• Skip to primary navigation

 Canned Zucchini Spread (Ikra) Recipe

+Peppers can also be diced, and I sometimes do.
 A Vitamix blender is a great tool for canning.
-Starting with tomatoes I chop the peppers, garlic, and jalapeno peppers all in one go in the Vitamix blender.
-It only takes seconds and everything is done on a low-speed setting.
+Starting with the tomatoes, you can chop the peppers, garlic, and jalapenos in the Vitamix blender all at once.
+It only takes seconds, and everything is done at a low speed.
 Do not use a high speed, it will turn into puree.

-I use homegrown meaty tomatoes and usually do not remove the skin nor the seeds.
-However, if your tomatoes have a thick skin and lots of seeds I would recommend doing it.
-Blanch tomatoes in boiling water, rinse in cold water and remove the skin.
+If using homegrown meaty tomatoes, you don’t have to remove the skin or the seeds.
+However, if your tomatoes have thick skin and many seeds, I would recommend doing so.
+Blanch tomatoes in boiling water, rinse in cold water, and remove the skin.
 Cut coarsely and strain the tomatoes.

 Canned Zucchini Spread (Ikra) Recipe

-Last but not least we add herbs.
+Last but not least, we add herbs.
 Dill, cilantro, and parsley are all great herbs.
 My recipe does not say how much to use of each.
-I use about a handful of each.
+I use about a heaped tablespoon of each.

 Canned Zucchini Spread (Ikra) Recipe

 Ikra tastes best when cooked thoroughly.
-Since I pressure can it (see below), it does not have to be cooked that long.
+Since I process it in a high-pressure canner (see below), it does not have to be cooked that long.
 The pressure canning will take care of that.

-I have canned it without a pressure canner many times and people all over the world do it too.
-I never felt comfortable sharing it with you though, till I found out it can easily be pressure caned and it turns out even better.
+I have canned it without a pressure canner many times, and traditionally, that is how it is preserved.
+I never felt comfortable sharing it with you till I found out it can be pressure canned, and it turns out even better.

 So now I would recommend the Canned Zucchini Spread (Ikra) recipe to everyone.